 The Accuracy of Multiple Listing Services

-MLS databases are considered the most accurate as far as details on the Internet go.
+MLS databases are considered the most accurate as far as details on a property are concerned.
 This is due to rules that are strictly enforced, which go as far as administering fines to members who do not actively follow the structure and content rules.
-Some of these include:

-Accuracy: From square footage to direction and location, the MLS association wants to maintain a high level of skill in information entered.
+- Accuracy: from square footage to direction and location, the MLS association wants to maintain a high level of quality in the information entered.

-Photos: Quality and number of photos are often mandated as well, though this can vary a bit.
+- Photos: quality and number of photos are often mandated as well, though this can vary from one MLS to another

 Cons of a Multiple Listing Service

-There aren’t many cons, except for the large real estate agents.
-The MLS is so efficient because it gives many, many people have access to market information.
-This is great for everybody, except for the large agents because their margin will go down significantly.
+There aren’t many cons, except perhaps for the large firms that have benefited from private information.
+The MLS is so efficient because it gives many, many people have access to accurate market information.
+This is great for everybody because it levels the playing field.